 doc_sparse_vector = bm25.encode_documents("The brown fox is quick")

-Now, the contents of doc_sparse_vector
+The contents of doc_sparse_vector look like this:

 {"indices": [102, 18, 12, ...], "values": [0.21, 0.38, 0.15, ...]}